Synchronized skating: ISU World Synchronized Skating Championships

 The ISU World Synchronized Skating Championships (WSSC) are the world championships for synchronized skating.
 Held since 2000, the WSSC is an annual international event organized by the International Skating Union.
 The top positions have been dominated by Finland, with three different World Champions (Marigold IceUnity, Rockettes and Team Unique) and 19 medals, and Sweden with the team (Team Surprise) with most World titles and medals for a single team (12 medals).
-Other major countries include Canada with five gold, four silvers and six bronzes (for NEXXICE, Les Suprêmes and the now-discontinued Black Ice), as well as the United States with two silvers and five bronzes (for Miami University and Haydenettes).
+Other major countries include Canada with five gold, four silvers and six bronzes (for NEXXICE, Les Suprêmes and the now-discontinued Black Ice), as well as Russia with three gold and one bronze (all by Team Paradise), also the United States with two silvers and five bronzes (for Miami University and Haydenettes).